skade/yakshav.es/_sources/the-patron-saint-of-yakshaves.md

 Yak shave 6: Come up with your own versioning scheme
 Yak shave 7: Avoid adoption of it for greater good

 We're not done yet.
 We can layout text (and other things), but where do we convert it to?
 Now, everyone knows the horror printers invoke, so no one wants to deal with those directly.
 Classic TeX instead converts things to [DVI](https://en.wikipedia.org/wiki/Device_independent_file_format), the "device independent" format.
 I don't know many details about it, except what's on the wiki page, which feels the need to specifically point out that "DVI is not a document encryption format".
-It is again a stack-based language (in contrast to PostScript not turing complete), which can than be interpreted through a driver, which would then send that to whatever target (a printer, PDF or such).
+It is again a stack-based language (in contrast to PostScript not turing complete), which can then be interpreted through a driver, which would then send that to whatever target (a printer, PDF or such).
 It was designed by...

 David R. Fuchs, Knuth just wrote the implementation.